Sunday, May 31, 2026

 This applies to the fact that Japanese companies were able to develop PS2 and GameCube games well.
 They made games based on anime as well, including the one company that is known for making games based on anime, Bandai Namco.
 It's the company that made the Dragon Ball Z: Budokai trilogy for the PS2 and GameCube, but the third iteration is only for the PS2.
 But they were Bandai at the time.

-And one of the licensed games being one of the well-liked games is the Simpsons Hit & Run.
+And one of the licensed games being one of the well-liked games is the one that a lot of people want remastered, Simpsons Hit & Run.
 This is a licensed game that was well-liked by both the critics and fans.
-A child friendly GTA with a sense of no killing, guns or explosions, exploring Springfield, partaking on missions and hilarious and witty dialogue.
+A child-friendly GTA with a sense of no killing, guns or explosions, exploring Springfield, partaking on missions and hilarious and witty dialogue.
 Radical made this game after the failure with Road Rage because of the lawsuit SEGA of America filed against the companies over it being a Crazy Taxi clone for patent infringement.
 Radical made a Crazy Taxi-esque game that was met with a mixed reception, but not as bad as the Simpsons Skateboarding and the Simpsons Wrestling that were absolute dumpster fire titles.

 If you look at Metacritic, the Simpsons Skateboarding has scored a 38 out of 100 and Wrestling scored a 32 out of 100.
 These two games were worthy of being met with negative reception that everybody hated both of them because of their lack of polish and quality.
 They both averaged on a meager 34 out of 100 and they are both sports games based on the Simpsons.